The Aging Process: Signs, Effects, and What to Expect as You Get Older

 But here's an important point: Our bodies will definitely change with age, and those changes are nothing to be ashamed of.
 But it's equally important not to blame all health or mobility problems on growing older.
 (For example, a senior with a sore knee might decide that his or her knee pain is a normal part of aging.
 But if the other knee, which is the same age, doesn't hurt, it's definitely possible that something else is going on that isn't related to age.)

 In fact, the relationship between age and health problems is more complex than you might realize.
 Growing older definitely increases the risk for many health issues.
 But aging isn't necessarily the cause of those issues.
-For example, consider cancer: Your risk of being diagnosed with cancer increases with age—until around your 70s.
-Then it actually starts to decline.1
+For example, consider cancer: According to an article in the American Journal of Preventive Medicine, your risk of being diagnosed with cancer increases with age—until around your 70s.
+Then it actually starts to decline.

 So because health issues can be increasingly complex in the senior years, it's important to have a good relationship with your physician.
 Be sure to bring up any concerns you have, and don't be afraid to ask questions.
 Your health is not any less important when you're older.